 Every person driving on Georgia roads has five distinct responsibilities that they must adhere to when involved in car accident involving death, injury, or damage to someone else’s vehicle.
 The responsibilities must be met in order to avoid being charged with hit and run.Responsibilities Of Drivers After An Accident

-In the state of Georgia, motorists must understand that there are five distinct responsibilities that arise after a motor vehicle accident.
+In Atlanta and elsewhere in the state of Georgia, motorists must understand that there are five distinct responsibilities that arise after a motor vehicle accident.
 These responsibilities include the following:

 Call 911 Or Law Enforcement.
 If anyone involved in the accident is seriously injured including unconscious or deceased, drivers must make every reasonable effort to contact either law enforcement or medical services.

 Contact Information.
 Drivers who involved in motor vehicle accidents must provide contact information including name, address, and vehicle registration number to the other driver.